Protecting Your Confidentiality

 Details we collect about you

-The health care professionals, who provide you with care, maintain records about your health and any treatment or medicines and care you have received previously from providers of NHS services, such as Buckinghamshire Healthcare NHS Trust or Frimley Health NHS Foundation Trust, your GP surgery or the Minor Injuries and Illness Unit.
+The health care professionals who provide you with care maintain records about your health and any treatment or medicines and care you have received previously from providers of NHS services.
+These include Buckinghamshire Healthcare NHS Trust, Frimley Health NHS Foundation Trust, South Central Ambulance Service, local GP surgeries providing Improved Access for our registered patients and FedBucks, the group of Bucks GP surgeries managing the Improved Access service.
 Information that your GP Practice holds about you could include the following:

 - Contact details such as your address and next of kin